-Karsten Heeger is a Professor of Physics and Director of the Wright Laboratory at Yale University.
+Karsten Heeger is Professor of Physics, Chair, and Director of the Wright Laboratory at Yale University.
 His research focuses on the study of neutrino oscillations, neutrino mass, and dark matter.
 Prof. Heeger received his undergraduate degree in physics from Oxford University and his Ph.D. from the University of Washington in Seattle where he worked on a model-independent measurement of the solar 8B neutrino flux in the Sudbury Neutrino Observatory (SNO).
 Before joining the faculty at Yale University he was on the faculty at the University of Wisconsin and a Chamberlain Fellow at Lawrence Berkeley National Laboratory.
-His work has been recognized with numerous awards, and he has served on national and international committees including the High Energy Physics Advisory Panel (HEPAP), the Nuclear Science Advisory Committee (NSAC), the DPF Executive Committee, the DNP Nominating Committee, and the APS Committee on International Scientific Affairs.
-Prof. Heeger is Associate Editor for the European Physical Journal C and Journal of Physics G.

 Ph.D., University of Washington, Seattle, 2002